Enamel hypocalcification: Post-eruptive Breakdown

-It occurs as a result of severe hypomineralization of the enamel as the enamel appears intact in the initial stages but gradually chips and fractures after the tooth erupts due to the weakened mineral content hence, leading to the formation of rough surfaces and cavities which makes the tooth highly vulnerable to undergo wear, decay and sensitivity.
+Breakdown occurs as a result of severe hypomineralization of the enamel as the enamel appears intact in the initial stages but gradually chips and fractures after the tooth erupts due to the weakened mineral content, leading to the formation of rough surfaces and cavities which makes the tooth highly vulnerable to undergo wear, decay and sensitivity.
 Notably, the post-eruptive breakdown is linked to severe forms of hypomineralization like molar incisor hypomineralization (MIH).

 Classification based on the affected teeth

 Molar incisor hypomineralization (MIH)

 MIH is a specific pattern for which first permanent molars and permanent incisors are affected with the presence of demarcated opacities on the teeth with variations in color from white to yellow and brown.
-Besides, the enamel which is affected becomes weaker and hence the teeth becomes highly sensitive and likely to undergo post-eruptive breakdown.
+The enamel which is affected becomes weaker and hence the teeth becomes highly sensitive and likely to undergo post-eruptive breakdown.
 Notably, the severity of MIH varies among individuals as some experience minimal discomfort and others require extensive dental treatment.
 Despite MIH remaining idiopathic, it is linked to systemic factors like childhood illnesses, antibiotic use, and nutritional stress during early tooth development.

 Generalized hypomineralization

-Multiple teeth across the dental arch are affected in generalized hypomineralization and the pattern could be due to systemic factors that influence enamel formation over a prolonged period like chronic illnesses, malnutrition, and premature birth and it manifest with diffuse opacities with some parts vulnerable to post eruptive breakdown.
-Besides, generalized hypomineralization occur in primary and permanent teeth, and the variation in severity depends on the underlying cause and the duration of exposure to the disruptive factors.
+Multiple teeth across the dental arch are affected in generalized hypomineralization and the pattern could be due to systemic factors that influence enamel formation over a prolonged period like chronic illnesses, malnutrition, and premature birth.
+It manifests as diffuse opacities with some parts vulnerable to post-eruptive breakdown.
+Generalized hypomineralization occurs in primary and permanent teeth, and the variation in severity depends on the underlying cause and the duration of exposure to the disruptive factors.

 Etiological classification

 Genetic factors

 Genetic mutations could be a contributing factor to the development of enamel defects as they affect enamel formation.
-Besides, conditions like amelogenesis imperfecta (AI) in which mutations in enamel-specific genes disrupt the normal enamel development falls within the category.
-Nevertheless, the AI affect primary and permanent teeth leading to various forms of enamel defects like hypomineralization and hypocalcification and the affected teeth appear discolored, brittle and highly prone to wear, as the severity and appearance of the defects is based on the specific gene mutation with certain forms resulting in thin and poorly mineralized enamel, and others having normal enamel thickness with poor mineral quality.
-It is therefore, important for families to go through genetic screening to identify the defective genes so that families can be guided to take the mitigative measures to enhance dental health.
+Conditions like amelogenesis imperfecta (AI), in which mutations in enamel-specific genes disrupt the normal enamel development, falls within this category.
+AI affects primary and permanent teeth leading to various forms of enamel defects like hypomineralization and hypocalcification and the affected teeth appear discolored, brittle and highly prone to wear, as the severity and appearance of the defects is based on the specific gene mutation with certain forms resulting in thin and poorly mineralized enamel, and others having normal enamel thickness with poor mineral quality.
+It is important for families to go through genetic screening to identify the defective genes so that families can be guided to take the mitigative measures to enhance dental health.